stanleybak/quickzonoreach/README.md

 A rough gauge of performance can be computed with `example_profile.py`.
 Performance depends in the specific system, so it may vary from when you use the library.
 The script will produce the tables show below.

 For these measurements, we used a replicated a noisey harmonic oscillator with two inputs at each time step.
-The time bound is pi, and we vary the number of dimensions and time steps.
+The time bound is `pi`, and we vary the number of dimensions and time steps.
 The measurements are in seconds, performed on my laptop (i5-5300U CPU at 2.3GHz).

 ### Exact Matrix Exponential, Saving All Zonotopes ###